khushboorao88/Smart-bhumi/docs/PROJECT_DOCUMENTATION.md

- Land Stack — Project Documentation
+Smart Bhumi — Project Documentation

 ## 1. Project Overview

-Land Stack is a digital platform designed to bring important land-related information together in one place.
+Smart Bhumi is a digital platform designed to bring important land-related information together in one place.

 ## 2. Problem Statement